Maria Iliou: Career

 Maria Iliou’s career began in Greece.
-From 1983 to 1985 she worked for the Hellenic Broadcasting Corporation in Athens where she directed the program A City-Ship, which presented topics related to modern literature, music and film.
-During that same time she also worked as a translator presenting, for the first time in Greece, Alberto Savinio’s book Maupassant and "the other", Ypsilon Publications.
+From 1983 to 1985, she worked for the Hellenic Broadcasting Corporation in Athens where she directed the program A City-Ship, which presented topics related to modern literature, music and film.
+During that same time she also worked as a translator presenting Alberto Savinio to Greek readers for the first time with her translation of his book Maupassant and "the other" (Ypsilon Publications).

 In Italy from 1987 to 1990 she worked as assistant director and Casting Director with Giuseppe and Bernardo Bertolucci on the films I Cammelli, Amori in Corso, La Domenica Specialmente, Bologna 90.

-In 2003 a Fulbright career grant took her to New York where she worked on her scripts with Marketa Kimbrell at NYU’s Tisch School of the Arts and with Laurie Hutzler.
+In 2003 a Fulbright career grant took her to New York where she studied with Marketa Kimbrell at NYU’s Tisch School of the Arts and worked on her scripts with script analyst Laurie Hutzler in Los Angeles.

-She is a member of the European Film Academy and the Hellenic Film Academy and has served as a member of the jury at international film festivals and on committees of international organizations.
+She is a member of both the European Film Academy and the Hellenic Film Academy and has served as a member of the jury at international film festivals and on committees of international organizations.

 Feature films

 In 1987, her first film The Encounter won a Hellenic Ministry of Culture Award.
 In 1991, she founded the A CITY-SHIP (MIA POLI-PLIO) production company.
 Her second feature film Seaward Window (1992) won an Istituto Luce Award in Italy in 1993.
 In 1996 her film Three Seasons won awards at the 37th Thessaloniki Film Festival and at the Würzburg International Film Festival in (Germany).

-Her feature Alexandria, a Love Story (2001) tells the story of a mother and daughter who, on a trip to Egypt, rediscover each other through a tale about an old Alexandrian love story of the mother's.
-Alexandria, a Love Story won a Hellenic Ministry of Culture award as well as awards at the international film festivals of São Paulo in Brazil, Gran Canaria in Spain and Houston in the USA, while film historian Professor Karalis called it one of the best Greek films of the 2000 decade in the history of Greek cinema.
+Her feature Alexandria, a Love Story (2001) tells the story of a mother and daughter who, on a trip to Egypt, rediscover each other through her mother’s tale of an old Alexandrian love.
+Alexandria, a Love Story won a Hellenic Ministry of Culture award as well as awards at the international film festivals of São Paulo in Brazil, Gran Canaria in Spain, Wurzburg in Germany and Houston in the USA, while film historian Professor Karalis called it one of the best Greek films of the 2000s in his book A History of Cinema.